 As far as I can tell, not much has changed with the so-called “full-service” brokerage firms.
 Most brokers don’t do much cash-flow analysis, debt management, employment benefits evaluation, or anything else that won’t generate a commission or an annual fee of 1 to 2 percent of assets.
 Most ignore employer-sponsored accounts because they can’t be transferred to the firm.

-Of course, after you’ve hired an adviser, you’ll get quarterly statements and can monitor his performance.
+Of course, after you’ve hired an advisor, you’ll get quarterly statements and can monitor his performance.
 Unfortunately, the problem here often lies with the client and the current lack of financial literacy.
-Many people don’t know enough to properly evaluate an adviser’s performance – what is an appropriate benchmark and how to adjust the comparisons for the amount of risk taken.
-Or clients just like the adviser enough to trust him, because he’s nice and jovial and sends chocolate during the holidays.
+Many people don’t know enough to properly evaluate an advisor’s performance — such as, what is an appropriate benchmark and how to adjust the comparisons for the amount of risk taken.
+Or clients just like the advisor enough to trust him, because he’s nice and jovial and sends chocolate during the holidays.

 How to evaluate a financial pro

-If I became a financial adviser, I’d pretty much have to do the same things as they do, because there’s no mechanism for tracking the performance of an adviser’s recommendations.
+If I became a financial advisor, I’d pretty much have to do the same things as they do, because there’s no mechanism for tracking the performance of an advisor’s recommendations.
 At least not now.
-Perhaps in the future, there could be an adviser transparency index, administered by a third party.
-The adviser reports their recommendations to the third party, and the third party tracks and reports the performance to the public – but not the actual investments, because that would be giving away the advisers’ secret sauce.
+Perhaps in the future, there could be an advisor transparency index, administered by a third party.
+The advisor reports their recommendations to the third party, and the third party tracks and reports the performance to the public – but not the actual investments, because that would be giving away the advisors’ secret sauce.

-But until then, here are some questions to ask an adviser you’re considering:
+But until then, here are some questions to ask an advisor you’re considering:

 GRS is committed to helping our readers save and achieve their financial goals.
 Savings interest rates may be low, but that is all the more reason to shop for the best rate.
 Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, and more.